How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

 Our next stop is the Get started menu:

-Before diving into the AI hub, I recommend following each of those actions (Activate Microsoft Purview Audit, Install Microsoft Purview browser extension, and so on).
+Before diving into the DSPM for AI hub, I recommend following each of those actions (Activate Microsoft Purview Audit, Install Microsoft Purview browser extension, and so on).
 Select each one to get more information and take action according to your AI security requirements.
 For example, selecting Extend your insights for data discovery will allow you to create policies:

 When you click on the Create policies button, Microsoft automatically creates connected Copilot policies for you so you can get up and running quickly.